paul-ollis/vim-vpe/docs/api/api.vpe.rst

         .. py:property:: vars()

-            The buffar vars wrapped as a `Variables` instance.
+            The buffer vars wrapped as a `Variables` instance.

 .. rubric:: TabPages